-Some of them, people couldn't care less about, and many they may have never even heard of.
+Granted, people couldn't care less about some of the services Google has axed in the past, with many they may never even have heard of.
 But then there are services that people actually use and need, such as Google Talk, which was replaced by Hangouts; the Google Voice app for Blackberry that completely disappeared; and Google Apps, which once was free, but is free no more.

-Here are some alternatives to iGoogle and the other Google tools you miss.
+Here are some alternatives to the Quickoffice app, iGoogle and the other Google tools you miss.

-While it seems like nothing will ever replace one of the few Google legacy products that people still use to this day, there are several iGoogle alternatives to help users cope with the loss:
+While it seems like nothing will ever replace one of the few Google legacy products — where users could customize their Google homepage, view Gmail, the weather, newsfeeds, to-do lists and other Google Gadgets all in one dashboard — there are several iGoogle alternatives to help users cope with the loss:

 - igHome, which mirrors iGoogle's layout, was meant "to create a site that looked and worked like iGoogle as much as possible to make the transition easy for users," said igHome developer Mike Sutton.
 Like iGoogle, users can also add gadgets and quick-access links to Google services such as Gmail, Calendar, Drive and more.